 Ginseng appears to ward off colds

 In a study at the University of Alberta in Canada, researchers looked at the incidence of colds in a group of 323 people over a period of four months during cold and flu season.
-Half the group were given a daily dose of Ginseng and the other half received a placebo.
+Half the group was given a daily dose of Ginseng and the other half received a placebo.
 A mere 10% of the ginseng group got two or more colds, compared to 23% of the placebo group.

 Ginseng for erectile dysfunction

-Ginseng has been used to improve sexual performance in men for thousands of years and this 2008 study, published in the British Journal of Clinical Pharmacology, gives us insight into it’s efficacy.
-This beneficial effect is largely due to an increase in production of nitric oxide prompted by the Ginseng.
+Ginseng has been used to improve sexual performance in men for thousands of years and this 2008 study, published in the British Journal of Clinical Pharmacology, gives us insight into its efficacy.
+This beneficial effect is largely due to an increase in the production of nitric oxide prompted by the Ginseng.